tylerebowers/Schwab-API-Python/docs/client.md

 > Problem: Issue in streaming with websockets - "Unsupported extension: name = permessage-deflate, params = []"
 > Cause: You are using a proxy that is blocking streaming or your DNS is not correctly resolving.
 > Fix: Change DNS servers (Google's are known-working) or change/bypass proxy.

+> Problem: "{'fault': {'faultstring': 'Body buffer overflow', 'detail': {'errorcode': 'protocol.http.TooBigBody'}}}"
+> Cause: The call that you made exceeds the amount of data that can be returned.
+> Example: The call `print(client.option_chains("$SPX").json())` returns too much data and will exceed the buffer size.
+> Fix: Add additional parameters to limit the amount of data returned.

 > Problem: refresh token expiring in 7 days is too short. - I know.